xmtp/XIPs/XIPs/xip-36-frames-support.md

 ## Abstract

 This XIP explores the new tooling required for XMTP apps to render and interact with Frames inside XMTP conversations.
-This takes a deep dive through the Farcaster Frames spec and evaluates how compatible it is with XMTP.
+The XIP also takes a deep dive into the Farcaster Frames specification and evaluates its compatibility with XMTP.

 ## Motivation

-Developers on XMTP have been asking for a way to embed generic interactive content into messages for a long time.
-[XMTP Content Types](https://github.com/xmtp/XIPs/blob/main/XIPs/xip-5-message-content-types.md) make sense for the head of the curve usecases (replies, reactions, media embeds) where the requirements are well known ahead of time, but there is a very long long tail of demands from developers.
-Making application devs support hundreds of different content types to handle all those needs was never going to be a practical solution.
+Developers building with XMTP have been asking for a way to embed generic interactive content into messages for a long time.
+[XMTP Content Types](../XIPs/xip-5-message-content-types.md) make sense for the head-of-the-curve use cases (such as replies, reactions, and media embeds) where requirements are well known ahead of time, but there is a very long tail of developer demands.
+Making app devs support hundreds of different content types to handle all those needs would never be a practical solution.
 We need a “one size fits all” way of enabling the long tail.

 We could build a competing protocol that would work for this, but I don’t see why we would create a new standard when one already exists and has traction.
-The question is: how could we extend Frames to work inside XMTP conversations, and what are the trade-offs?
+The question is: How could we extend Frames to work inside XMTP conversations, and what are the trade-offs?

-The goal here is to allow existing Frames developers to reach users in private DM channels outside of Farcaster, and in public Farcaster posts, with the minimum amount of code change for the Frame developer.
+The goal here is to allow existing Frames developers to reach users in private DM channels outside of Farcaster and in public Farcaster posts, with the minimum amount of code changes for the Frames developers.

 ## Specification

-There are three new capabilities required for client applications to be able to render and interact with Frames.
+Three new capabilities are required for client apps to render and interact with Frames:

+1. **Rendering**
-1. Rendering.
-Client apps need to be able to render the “initial frame” before any interaction
+Client apps need to be able to render the "initial frame" before any interaction
-2. Interaction.
+2. **Interaction**
 Client apps need to be able to interact with Frames, and the HTTP POST requests in those interactions need to include signed content that can irrefutably identify the sender as the holder of an XMTP identity
-3. Verification.
+3. **Verification**
 Frame developers need to be able to read the HTTP POST requests from #2 and verify the signatures, allowing them to provably know who clicked the button

 ### Rendering

 Users already include URLs in standard XMTP `ContentTypeText` messages.
-Some client applications choose to render link previews for those URLs.
+Some client apps choose to render link previews for those URLs.
 Frames would just be an extension of that link preview functionality.

-In order to [render a Frame](https://www.notion.so/Farcaster-Frames-4bd47fe97dc74a42a48d3a234636d8c5?pvs=21), developers just need to be able to render some special HTML meta tags into UI, similar to how they already render OpenGraph tags.
+To [render a Frame](https://docs.farcaster.xyz/learn/what-is-farcaster/frames), developers need to be able to render some special HTML meta tags into the UI, similar to how they already render Open Graph tags.
 This is a typical frame payload:

 ```html
 <meta property="fc:frame" content="vNext" />